-If you’ve recently gotten into longboarding, you may be intrigued about this downhill thing everyone is talking about when the subject of longboarding comes up.
+If you’ve recently gotten into longboarding, you may be intrigued about this downhill longboard discipline everyone is talking about when the subject of longboarding comes up.

 For this reason, one might say downhill longboarding is hardcore.
 It requires making a big commitment and overcoming one’s fears, since going down this fast on asphalt can be potentially deadly.

-In this post, we’ll take a look at key aspects of downhill longoarding, including mindset, techniques, gear, preparation, competition, and safety.
-My hope is that, after reading this, you’ll know what downhill really is, and whether or not it’s for you.
+In this post, we’ll take a look at key aspects of downhill longboarding, including mindset, techniques, gear, preparation, competition, safety, and downhill longboarding tips.
+My hope is that, after reading this, you’ll know what downhill really is and whether it’s for you, and have a better idea of how to downhill longboard.

 As a longboarder, however, you’ll typically go much faster than a surfer or snowboarder.